OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 We also collect information from you when you participate in surveys or provide other feedback to us regarding our products or services, when you register to receive news or public policy updates, or when you apply for a job with or a grant from Verizon.
 We use this information only for the purpose for which you provide it.

-Verizon may send you emails that communicate information about your account or about products, services, marketing offers or promotions that may be of interest to you.
-When you open a Verizon email or click on links within these emails, we may collect and retain information to provide you with future communications that may be more interesting to you.
-Please note that Verizon will not ask you to send us, via email, sensitive personal or account information
+Verizon may send you emails about your account or about products, services, and promotions that may be of interest to you.
+We may collect information when you open these emails or click on links within the emails.
+This information is used to personalize the content of the emails themselves and make future communications and marketing more interesting to you.
+Please note that Verizon will not ask you to send sensitive personal or account information via email.

 Additional information for Verizon Wireless customers